realvitya/pyfortinet/docs/developer_guide/fmg_api_objects.md

     #
     # Validator example field:
     subnet: Optional[Union[str, list[str]]] = None
+    #
+    # Transforming data before API call (field_serializer):
+    # API expect list of object names and not all object data.
+It would cause invalid data error!
+    # Down below we need to define a field_serializer
+    members: List[Union[str, Address, "AddressGroup"] = None

     # Validators are used to standardize data
     # All of these are optional, these are just examples